SINTEF/olmo/README.md

 We reccomend using python pass the flux query to the influx https endpoint.
 There is an example script you can work from in this repository here:

- `scripts/download_data_api.py`
+ `scripts/api_examples.py`

-To run this script you will need some libraries, and set up the environment.
-This can be done:
+To run this script you will need some libraries, and to set up the environment.
+This can be done via:

-  `conda env install -f environment.yml`
+ * `conda env install -f environment.yml`

-  `conda activate olmo`
+ * `conda activate olmo`

-  `python setup.py develop`
+ * `python setup.py develop`

 # Data collection